 The recipe itself is a little baroque, since layer cakes often have so many different components, but it’s actually simpler than it seems.
 You essentially make a walnut baklawa filling, some cream cheese frosting, a honey caramel drizzle, and the cake layers.
 Then you shape part of the baklawa filling into the cake toppers.
 The rest of the baklawa filling gets mixed with part of the frosting to fill the space between the layers.
 And the rest of the frosting is used to decorate the cake.

 The two trickiest parts are rolling the cake toppers and making the honey caramel sauce.
 The cake toppers are extremely sticky and a little hard to work with, so it’s important to oil your hands as you go, to keep them from sticking to you while you’re trying to get them to stick together.
 If you do this, you should be just fine.
 The honey caramel sauce is only as tricky as any caramel sauce ever is.
 As long as you follow my instructions and keep an eye on the temperature, you should be just fine.
 But if you end up measuring wrong or pulling the caramel at the wrong temperature, no worries!
 You can always serve the sauce on the side if it’s too runny, and you can always skip the decorations.
 It looks and tastes delicious with or without.

-honey baklawa cake
+baklava-filled honey cake

 - 1/4 cup honey